andrewnicolalde/pandoc_resume/resume.md

 Supported technical setup of company’s quarterly State of the Airline Report corporate event.
 Collaborated in the creation of event’s internal communications announcements.

+**Summer Researcher | Royal Holloway, University of London**

+*Information Security Group* | *Summer 2018*

+Undertook fully funded research project with the Smart Card and Internet of Things Security Center, explored visualization techniques which better allow enterprise users to monitor the real-time flow of security & compliance sensitive information throughout a complete information system.

 Technical Experience
 --------------------